isabella232/advertising-cloud.en/help/dsp/admin/blocked-sites-list-edit.md

 ---
-type: Documentation
-cloud: Experience Cloud
-solution: Advertising Cloud
-product: advertising cloud
 title: Edit an Account-level or Advertiser-level Blocked Sites List
-description: Edit an Account-level or Advertiser-level Blocked Sites List
+description: Learn how to manage the blocked sites list for an account or advertiser.
 ---
 # Edit an Account-level or Advertiser-level Blocked Sites List

 1. In the main menu, click **Settings > Sites.**